High Court finds UK government acted unlawfully over contract | Law-Order

 - United Kingdom

-London's High Court has found Britain's government acted unlawfully when it gave a contract to a public relations firm which local media said was run by friends of Prime Minister Boris Johnson's former chief adviser, Dominic Cummings.
+London's High Court has found Britain's government acted unlawfully when it gave a contract to a public relations firm run by associates of Prime Minister Boris Johnson's former chief adviser, Dominic Cummings.

-The court agreed with a complaint that the awarding of the contract "gave rise to apparent bias and was unlawful" (Writing by William Schomberg Editing by Estelle Shirbon)
+The court agreed with a complaint that the government had shown "apparent bias" in awarding more than 560,000 pounds ($794,000) to Public First.
+The Good Law Project, a campaign group, brought a judicial review against the government, saying the contract was awarded without any competitive tenders in the early stages of the coronavirus pandemic.

+"The decision of 5 June 2020 to award the contract to Public First gave rise to apparent bias and was unlawful," the court said.
+"The defendant's failure to consider any other research agency, by reference to experience, expertise, availability or capacity, would lead a fair-minded and informed observer to conclude that there was a real possibility or a real danger, that the decision-maker was biased."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)